 There’s a few drinks that can be created through Farmer’s Delight, such as Milk Bottles, Hot Cocoa, Apple Cider and Melon Juice.

-3 Milk Bottles can be created from a single Bucket of Milk in a crafting grid.
+4 Milk Bottles can be created in a crafting grid.
 They work in most recipes that require Milk, and they can also be stored in a stack of 16, making them easier to store and carry.
 When consuming a milk bottle, a single random effect will be removed from the player.
 The effect can be either positive or negative, it’s completely random.

 Hot Cocoa can be brewed in the Cooking Pot using Milk, Sugar and 2 Cocoa Beans, with a Glass Bottle for the container.
 When consumed, it will remove a single negative effect from the player, allowing you to keep the positive ones.